chesio/bc-security/README.md

 BC Security maintains a list of IP addresses with limited access to the website.
 Currently, this list is only populated by [Login Security](#login-security) module.

+### Events logging

+Both short and long lockout events (see [Login Security](#login-security) feature) and the following events triggered by WordPress core are automatically logged:

+1. Attempts to authenticate with bad cookie
+1. Failed and successful login attempts
+1. Requests that result in 404 page

+Logs are stored in database and can be viewed on backend, As a safety measure, there is no built-in way to delete them from backend.

 ## Credits

-1. Login Security feature has been inspired by [Limit Login Attempts](https://wordpress.org/plugins/limit-login-attempts/) plugin by Johan Eenfeldt.
+1. [Login Security](#login-security) feature has been inspired by [Limit Login Attempts](https://wordpress.org/plugins/limit-login-attempts/) plugin by Johan Eenfeldt.
 1. Part of [psr/log](https://packagist.org/packages/psr/log) package codebase is shipped with the plugin.